Is the Rapture Pre- or Post-Trib?

 Again.
 That says that the dead bodies who die will not rise until the heavens pass away.
 That doesn't happen until the end.
 It didn't say some rise before the tribulation at some "secret rapture", then some at the end.

 This says Jesus comes as a surprise, as a 'thief in the night' [to those who aren't watching] and the heavens pass away, the elements melt and the earth is burned up.
 Poof!
 Gone!
 Some use the 'thief in the night' verses to defend their view of a pre-trib rapture.
 But this thief-in-the-night verse clearly states it will be at the very end when the earth will be no more.
 I don't see 'thief in the night' meaning a "secret snatching away".
-I see it as meaning many people will not be ready.
+I see it as meaning many people will not be ready, as we're also warned in the parable of the ten virgins in Matthew 25:1-13.
 They will be going about their own agenda, continuing in their sin unrepentant, as if the Lord is never coming back, and they will be caught unaware.
 But it's a loud, glorious even (for true Christ-folowers) and a very dreadful day for those who don't follow Christ, which everyone will see.
+Pre-tribbers use verse 13 to defend their view.
+It says we don't know the day or the hour.
+But it doesn't say that we will never know the approximate time (after we see these events unfolding).
+To me, he's warning people to be ready with oil in their lamps (which of course has spiritual meaning).

 The Day of the Lord - Comes After the Resurrection of the Firstfruits